radicalbarracuda/sf-feminist-book-club/_posts/2017-03-19-audre-lorde-sister-outsider-study-guide.md

 rate from breast cancer.

-"The oppression of women knows no ethnic nor racial boundaries, true, but that does not mean it is identical within those differences…To deal with one without even alluding to the other is to distort our commonality as well as our difference."
+"The oppression of women knows no ethnic nor racial boundaries, true, but that does not mean it is identical within those differences...To deal with one without even alluding to the other is to distort our commonality as well as our difference."